falconair/falconair.github.com/_drafts/2015-01-01-financial-exchange.md

   var transactionObserver: (OrderBookResponse) => Unit = (OrderBookEvent => ())
   var marketdataObserver: (MarketDataEvent) => Unit = (MarketDataEvent => ())
   </code></pre></div>

+Method 'processOrderBookRequest' is the main method which receives requests sent to this object.
+In an actor system, this would be the 'receive' method.
+This method generally delegest all complex logic to other methods in the class.

   <div style='height:500px;overflow:scroll;'><pre><code class="language-scala">